Young and Beautiful (Lana Del Rey song): Background

-Working with the film's director, co-writer, and co-producer Baz Luhrmann, Del Rey wrote the original song "Young and Beautiful" for the soundtrack of the 2013 film adaptation of the novel The Great Gatsby, written from the perspective of Daisy Buchanan.
+Working with the film's director, co-writer, and co-producer Baz Luhrmann, Del Rey wrote the original song "Young and Beautiful" for the soundtrack of the 2013 film adaptation of The Great Gatsby, from the perspective of Daisy Buchanan.

 In an interview with Catalunya Ràdio, Del Rey said she had three new songs for Paradise: "I Sing the Body Electric", "In the Land of Gods and Monsters" and "Will You Still Love Me When I'm No Longer Young and Beautiful."
 Del Rey sang the chorus of "Young and Beautiful" during the Catalunya Ràdio broadcast.

 Baz Luhrmann later gave an interview which contained a Skype chat with Del Rey, where Luhrmann said "we are very lucky that the song found a film", implying the song had already been written before the film.

 Luhrmann changed some of the lyrics in the beginning of the second verse from the demo version of "Will You Still Love Me" to fit with the film.
 Clearly, it always was intended for Paradise, which did get picked up by various media.

 The song was released to contemporary hit radio as a single and was used as the film's kickoff single.
 A snippet of the track appeared in the official trailer for the film and played during the scene where the characters portrayed by Leonardo DiCaprio and Carey Mulligan express their romantic feelings for one another.

 In October 2013, a remix by Cedric Gervais was commissioned for the record label Universal Germany.
 It was sent to Italian contemporary hit radio by Universal Music on January 10, 2014.

 Composition

 With the lyrics "Will you still love me when I'm no longer young and beautiful?", Del Rey adds a hint of desperation which parallels the idiosyncrasies faced by the characters in F. Scott Fitzgerald's classic novel The Great Gatsby.
 Del Rey's dreamy vocals are draped over sedated strings and canned percussion.
 The soft and dreary vocals, falling in line with Del Rey's retro affectation, fits the atmosphere of the 1920s when the novel is set.
 The lyrics rotate around the themes of pleasing a lover, nostalgia, and the gloom of aging.
-The Cedric Gervais remix of the song was released on October 11, 2013.